zzag/plasma5-wallpapers-dynamic/README.md

 kdynamicwallpaperbuilder path/to/manifest.json
 ```

-It may take some time before the command completes, so be patient.
-If everything goes well, you
-should see a new file in the current working directory `wallpaper.avif`, which can be used as a
+If the command succeeds, you will see a new file in the current working directory `wallpaper.avif`,
-dynamic wallpaper.
+which can be used as a dynamic wallpaper.

+Note that encoding the dynamic wallpaper may take a lot of memory (AVIF encoders are very memory
+hungry) and time!

 #### How to Create a Day/Night Dynamic Wallpaper